 - Watch the fluff!
 With less content to work with, there is a natural tendency to ‘inflate’ our responsibilities and achievements a little.
 While this is acceptable in moderation, it looks really bad if overdone.
 Know when to stop!

 - Keep it short!
 Most fresh grad CVs can easily fit within a page or two.
 If you’re going over that, chances are you’re including too many irrelevant points.
-Employers are busy people – they are unlikely to read all 5 or 6 pages of a long CV!
+Employers and hiring managers are busy people – they are unlikely to read all 5 or 6 pages of a long CV!

 Additional Fresh Graduate Resume Writing Tips

-- If you have the time, reading my Ultimate Guide to Resume Writing is a great way to get started.
+- If you have the time, reading our Ultimate Guide to Resume Writing is a great way to get started.
 There’s a lot of detail there about how to craft each section.
-Drop me a feedback request if you have any questions – I read each one personally.
+Drop us a CV Feedback request if you have any questions – one of our experts will review your CV thoroughly, and share useful tips to help you improve it.

 - The executive summary gives a quick overview of your work history.
 Thus, use this to communicate your strong work ethic, desire to learn and leadership abilities, if any.
 If you’ve got domain expertise in the field you’re applying for, do heavily emphasise that.

-- Always break your work experiences into 2 parts – your daily workscope and your achievements.
-For the daily workscope, include a high level summary.
-Workscopes which are implied can be omitted.
+- Always break your work experience into 2 parts – your daily work scope and your achievements.
+For the daily work scope, include a high level summary.
+Work scopes which are implied can be omitted.
 Remember, you want to keep your resume short and sharp for the recruiter.

-- As a fresh grad, you might be a little lacking in work experience.
+- As a fresh grad, you might lack work experience.
 As such, do include any volunteer or leadership experiences you’ve had, as well as training and seminars you’ve attended.
 This will help to differentiate your resume from that of your peers.
 You can also include your CCA or OCSP experiences.

 Fresh Graduate Job Opportunities

 - After the event, try looking up the people you met on LinkedIn.
 Drop them an email to connect, thanking them for their time, and asking any additional questions you may have.
 Initiative is a highly prized quality!
 Individual connections are so powerful nowadays.
-In fact, I’ve helped many clients land nice new roles purely by encouraging them to ask the hiring manager for a chat over coffee.
-Building up your LinkedIn presence is one of the best things to do in today’s Internet-dominated landscape.
+We’ve helped many clients land nice good roles too, purely by encouraging them to ask the hiring manager for a chat over coffee.

-- Sign up to and scour websites like Indeed, JobsDB, or Jobstreet for jobs and opportunities available for fresh graduates.
-You may also want to check out our complete list of job sites in Singapore to help you get started.
+- Sign up to and scour websites such as JobsDB, or Jobstreet for jobs and opportunities available for fresh graduates.
+You may also want to check out these top job search portals or our complete list of job sites in Singapore to get started.

 Job Hunting Tips from our Resident Headhunter